thinktandem/tandem/docs/guides/improve-tandem.md

 They are differ from [Action Items](#_1-action-items) in that they...

-* Could be broken down into many separate action items
+* Can be broken down into disctinc action items
-* Require a sustained amount of effort to resolve eg many weeks or months
+* Should take many weeks or months to fully resolve
 * Require the contribution of many team members
 * Require a more formal prioritization matrix